 The color pink is generally associated with women.
 Yellow and purple are associated with creativity, imagination, and optimism; red is for love and courage.
 But what color would you choose to represent a poetess of 25 who is creative, optimistic, and courageous enough to question the social norms?
 Meet the person who made millions of Indians believe “Tum Khubsurat Ho”.
-Nayab Midha is not only one of the brightest Indian poets of our time, she is a social media influencer, and mental health activist as well.
+Nayab Midha is not only one of the brightest Indian poets of our time, she is a poet, social media influencer, and mental health activist as well.

 Q. Nowadays social media sites are overloaded with self-proclaimed poets, so there is a high chance of getting lost amidst the crowd.
 How to be Nayab Midha and stand apart from the crowd?

 If you want to be someone else be it “Nayab Midha” that’s really not a good start to stand apart from the crowd.
 Haha!
 We are all leading different lives no matter how similar our patterns are.
 We are all unique, we need to embrace that more.
 In crisp terms I’d say, look inside more than outside.
 Talk to yourself more than you talk to others.
 Be in touch with who you are and you’ll always stand apart.

 Q. Tell us how your journey as a poet started.
 When did you discover that you can write a true piece of poetry?